opencor/opencor-developer-documentation/src/develop/plugins/sampleView.rst

 Plugin specific
 ---------------

-Some extra work is needed to get our plugin to do what it is supposed to be doing, and this is done via the ``SampleViewWidget`` class in |sampleviewwidget.h|_:
+Some extra work is needed to get our plugin to do what we want, and this is done via the ``SampleViewWidget`` class in |sampleviewwidget.h|_:

 .. code-block:: c++
    :lineno-start: 28